-The Kilimanjaro Safari experience is different to everyone and there’s no guarantee that you’ll be able to see all the animals, but the driver will at least stop for you to take photos when you approach a new herd of animals.
+The Kilimanjaro Safari experience is different for everyone and there’s no guarantee that you’ll be able to see all the animals, but the driver will at least stop for you to take photos when you approach each exhibit.
 Be sure to bring a good camera!

 Kali River Rapids (9/10)

-Fastpasses are very easy to get on most days in Animal Kingdom, so if you came to have a great time add Kali River Rapids to your list of fun things to do on vacation.
+Ride passes are pretty easy to get on most days in Animal Kingdom, so if you came to have a great time add Kali River Rapids to your list of fun things to do on vacation.

 The ride is based on the 2000 movie “Dinosaur” and your mission is to time travel back to the Cretaceous Period, find, capture and bring back the Iguanadon before the meteor shower destroys all the dinosaurs.

-You’ll start by boarding the ride vehicle, which is designed similarly to a Jeep-like trailblazer, and serves as your “time rover”.
-We warn you – you can feel every bump, pothole and turn that you take in this ride, so use caution if you’re in a sensitive condition.
+You’ll start by boarding the ride vehicle, which is designed similarly to a Jeep Trailblazer, and serves as your “time rover”.
+But be warned – you will feel every bump, pothole and turn that you take in this ride, so use caution if you have a sensitive condition.

-The ride takes you on an indoor journey through wooded areas and jolts, stops and accelerates quickly.
-You travel through a forest of pre-historic creatures and wildlife that starts out calm, but goes bad as the meteor shower is quickly approaching.
+The ride takes you on an indoor journey which jolts, stops and accelerates quickly.
+You travel through a relatively calm forest of pre-historic creatures on the front end, but the ride gets increasingly stressful as the incoming meteor shower approaches. g

 At the end of the ride, you’ve somehow managed to escape the jaws of an angry Carnotaurus and successfully captured the Iguanadon for the researchers back home.
 This ride always produces the best photos, taken at the moment you feel you might be eaten by the dinosaur that appears from nowhere.